MRT Line 3 (Metro Manila): Safety and security

 The line's safety was affirmed in a 2004 World Bank paper prepared by Halcrow, describing the overall state of metro rail transit operations in Manila as being "good".
 However, since the DOTr took over maintenance of the train system in 2012, the safety and reliability of the system has been questioned, with experts calling it "an accident waiting to happen."
 While several incidents and accidents were reported between 2012 and 2014, they did not deter commuters from using the system.
 The Philippine government, meanwhile, continues to assert that the system is safe overall despite those incidents and accidents.

-The line operated significantly above its designed capacity of between 360,000 and 380,000 passengers per day from 2004 to 2019 and government officials have admitted that capacity and system upgrades are overdue, although the DOTr has never acted on the numerous capacity expansion proposals of the private owners.
-In the absence of major investment in improving system safety and reliability, DOTr project management office of the line has resorted to experimenting with and implementing other solutions to reduce strain on the system, including crowd management on station platforms and the proposed implementation of peak-hour express train service.
+In 2014, government officials have admitted that capacity and system upgrades were overdue, although the DOTr has never acted on the numerous capacity expansion proposals of the private owners.
+In the absence of major investment in improving system safety and reliability, DOTr has resorted to experimenting with and implementing other solutions to reduce strain on the system, including crowd management on station platforms and the proposed implementation of peak-hour express train service.
 However, some of these solutions, such as platform crowd management, are unpopular with passengers.

 For safety and security reasons, persons who are visibly intoxicated, insane and/or under the influence of controlled substances, persons carrying flammable materials and/or explosives, and persons carrying bulky objects or items over 1.5 m tall and/or wide are prohibited from entering the line.
 Products in tin cans are also prohibited on board, citing the possibility of home-made bombs being concealed inside the cans.

 In late 2000 and early 2001, in response to the Rizal Day bombings and the September 11 attacks, security was increased.
-Following a vandalism incident in May 2021, the number of security personnel deployed across all stations was increased from 580 to 750 and a patrol car was deployed for added security.
+Following a vandalism incident in May 2021, the number of security personnel deployed across all stations was increased and a patrol car was deployed for added security.
+After a bomb threat incident on September 8, 2023, DOTr formed an inter-agency task force to enhance security across all transportation sectors.
 Units of the Philippine National Police and security police provided by private companies can be found in all stations.
 All stations have a head guard.
 Some stations may also have a deployed K9 bomb-sniffing dog.
 The line also employs the use of closed-circuit television inside all stations to monitor suspicious activities.

-Pets have been allowed to ride since July 12, 2021, but pets must be placed inside a carrier bag before boarding a train despite the COVID-19 Delta variant spreading in the country.
+Pets have been allowed to ride since July 12, 2021, but these must be placed inside a carrier bag before boarding a train.